simonmichael/hledger/hledger-ui/hledger-ui.1.md

     $ hledger-ui --register checking desc:market
     ```

+## Transaction screen

+Pressing cursor right or enter on a transaction in the register screen
+will display the transaction in full, as a general journal entry
+(similar to `hledger print`).
+This shows more detail, such as the cleared status, transaction code,
+comments and tags, and the individual account postings.

 ## Error screen

 This screen will appear if there is a problem, such as a parse error,